HumanCellAtlas/metadata-schema/docs/Zenhub_runbook.md

 -   already have been assigned appropriate label(s)
 -   not be assigned to someone
 -   not be assigned milestone
--   already have been assigned estimated points
+-   already have been assigned estimated points, if applicable
 -   already have been assigned to an Epic, if applicable
 -   be moved to Backlog pipeline if determined to now be in scope and priorities of the project